kermitt2/grobid/doc/Grobid-service.md

 | POST, PUT	| application/x-www-form-urlencoded | application/xml  	| names | required	| sequence of names to be parsed as raw string|

-You can test this service with the **curl** command lines, for instance parsing of a raw sequence of header names string:
+You can test this service with the **cURL** command lines, for instance parsing of a raw sequence of header names string:
 ```bash
 curl -X POST -d "names=John Doe and Jane Smith" localhost:8070/api/processHeaderNames
 ```